It is common for the first appointment to last two hours.

 - How you walk (your “gait”)

 - How do you get up from a lying position or get in and out of a chair (“functional activities”)

 - How you use your body for certain activities, such as bending and lifting (“body mechanics”)

-Your physical therapist will work with you to determine your goals for physical therapy and will begin to develop a plan for your treatment.
-In many cases, the physical therapist will make a diagnosis and begin treatment almost immediately.
+The TTN physical therapist will work with you to determine your physical therapy goals and begin to develop a plan for your treatment.
+In many cases, the physical therapist will make a diagnosis and begin treatment during the first appointment or shortly.